 US-CERT has become aware of several key management vulnerabilities in the 4-way handshake of the WiFi Protected Access II (WPA2) security protocol.
 The impact of exploiting these vulnerabilities includes decryption, packet replay, TCP connection hijacking, HTTP content injection, and others.
 Note that as protocol-level issues, most or all correct implementations of the standard will be affected.
 The CERT/CC and the reporting researcher KU Leuven, will be publicly disclosing these vulnerabilities on 16 October 2017.

-So yes, KRACK definitely deserves the response and panic it's receiving as after all, that's probably the best way to get anything done.
+So yes, KRACK definitely deserves the response and panic it’s receiving as after all, that’s probably the best way to get anything done.
 But I want to take a step back and talk about the real-world impact of it.
 First of all, we have no way to know if this has or is being used in the wild nor do we know if anyone had discovered it previously.
 There are however some upsides, for better or for worse, WiFi has a limited range meaning that an attacking device would need to be very close by.
-This is great because it means that someone (or something) in another part of the world can't go breaking into every WiFi network out there.
-Also, protocols which are themselves encrypted such as HTTPS, SMTP, IMAP, POP3 and so on are still effectively secure as their encryption isn't affected by this attack.
+This is great because it means that someone (or something) in another part of the world can’t go breaking into every WiFi network out there.
+Also, protocols which are themselves encrypted such as HTTPS, SMTP, IMAP, POP3 ^[SMTP, IMAP and POP3 don’t necessarily use encryption.
+It depends on how they’ve been configured though they should and commonly do.] and so on are still effectively secure as their encryption isn’t affected by this attack.

 Basically, there is effectively the same amount of risk as if you were to use a public WiFi network such as one in a coffee shop.
 Other clients can intercept the packets between you and the WAP and it’s trivial to maliciously interfere with them.
 I don’t want to make this sound like a “Oh there’s no need to worry” type situation, this vulnerability is serious.
 Not worrying about this would be like saying “Someone posted a guide online showing how to make a key that can open any lock but I don’t need to worry because who cares about me?”